October 1st, 2018

-It was incredible how easy 30 miles felt when not having to climb steep, high passes today.
+It was incredible how easy 30 miles felt when not having to climb steep, high passes this day.
 After about 2.5 weeks, I began the descent from the high Sierra.
 The day started off very cold and it took until about noon to really warm up.

 I was watching the clouds building all day.
-Ever since last Thursday, we had been hearing about a weather system (remnants of a hurricane) that was supposed to come in today, bringing rain and snow.
+Ever since last Thursday, I’d been hearing about a weather system (remnants of a hurricane) that was supposed to come in, bringing rain and snow.
 I couldn’t believe my luck in just getting beyond the last high pass and also climbing Whitney.
 I had the most perfect weather throughout the Sierra.
-But the rule of thumb for SOBOs is to be over Forester Pass by Oct 1st in order to miss the snow.
+The rule of thumb for SOBOs is to be over Forester Pass by Oct 1st in order to miss the snow.

 I was hiking fast all day, but kept turning around to catch the last few glimpses of rugged peaks.
 The trail still stayed mostly above 10,000′ but the scenery changed dramatically.
 The forest really thinned out, with basically no underbrush.
 There was some sage and other plants that made it look more like the desert.
 I could see large meadows off to the west and later, the eastern mountains and desert on the other side of the ridge.